eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

     be Users will an above-average attestation usage.
 These Users will therefore be subject to a higher level of risk of tracking.

+-   The Attestation Provider may have to issue many attestations that will never get used, especially if the attestation validity period is short.

 ### 3.4 Method C: Rotating-batch attestations

 #### 3.4.1 Description

 Using this method, the Attestation Provider issues attestations in batches to the Wallet Unit, like when using once-only attestations (method A).
-However, in method C a Wallet Unit uses the attestations in a batch a random order, until it has used all attestations in the batch once.
+However, in method C a Wallet Unit uses the attestations from a batch in a random order, until it has used all attestations in the batch once.
-Then it 'resets' the batch and starts using them again, again in a random order.
+Then it 'resets' the batch and starts using them again in a random order.

 A batch may consist, for instance, of 20 attestations.
 If so, any attestation given will be presented unpredictably in 5% of all transactions between a User and a Relying Party.
-This makes tracking difficult as long as only a minority of Relying Parties is colluding.
+This makes tracking difficult as long as only a minority of Relying Parties is colluding or breached.
 The level of privacy can be increased by issuing larger batches, at the expense of having to generate more attestations.